The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: Large-deviation estimate for the free energy

 For \eqref{triangle_jensen} we have used the triangle inequality, the operator inequalities $-\um\leq S^{\z}_{i}S^{\z}_{j}\leq \um$, and the ({\scshape Jensen}) inequality $|x|_{1}\leq\sqrt{d}\, |x|$ between the $1$-norm and the $2$-norm of $x=(x_{1},\dots,x_{d})\in\R^{d}$.
 By considering the last chain of inequalities also with $g$ and $g'$ interchanged we get the desired {\scshape Lipschitz} continuity.

-\end{proof} \begin{remark} A result similar to Lemma\,\ref{gc} was already given by {\scshape Crawford} \cite{C2007}.
+\end{proof} \begin{remark} A similar result was already given by {\scshape Crawford} \cite{C2007}.
 We include the lemma for two reasons.
 First, it serves to make the present paper reasonably self-contained.
 Second, the above proof is simpler than the one in \cite{C2007}.
-It does neither need ``{\scshape Gaussian} interpolation'' nor the {\scshape PFK} spin-flip representation and can easily be extended to quantum spin-glass models with additional mean-field interactions between the spins, for example to the quantum mean-field {\scshape Heisenberg} spin-glass model with or without an external magnetic field \cite{BM1980,S1981}. \end{remark}
+It does not need the {\scshape PFK} spin-flip representation and can easily be extended to quantum spin-glass models with additional mean-field type interactions between the spins, for example to the quantum mean-field {\scshape Heisenberg} spin-glass model with or without an external magnetic field \cite{BM1980,S1981}. \end{remark}